 The implementation and administration of these policies and procedures may be delegated to other staff members or volunteers, but the ultimate responsibility may not be delegated.
-Supervision of these administrative processes by the heads of congregations, schools, and other organizations is required to assure appropriate compliance and confidentiality.
+Supervision of these administrative processes by the heads of congregations, schools, and other organizations are required to ensure appropriate compliance and confidentiality.
 Further instructions on the administration of these policies can be found on the EDOT website.